sourav-bk/Golang/README.md

    - ##### Errors: Expected Failures

      Errors re-present issues, that can happen during normal program execution.
 They’re part of the flow, and program should be prepared for them.

-Errors should be handled gracefully.
-They should not crash program.
+     Errors should be handled gracefully and should not crash program.

    - ##### Panics: Unexpected Failures